What is Green-Schools?

 We at St Patrick’s have a very active environmental policy.
-This great venture was started back in 2004 by Mrs. Maguire.
+Ms Mulvey runs the green schools committee with the help of a fantastic parents gardening committee.
 We are very proud of the work our staff and pupils have done to foster a respect for the environment and the need to look after it.
 In response to our hard work and dedication we have been awarded seven green flags to date:

 We are currently working towards our 8th Flag ‘Global Citizenship – Marine Life’.

 We take part in National Spring Clean Initiative– Ireland’s premier anti-litter campaign.
 The campaign takes place during the entire month of April and encourages members from every sector of society to organise and actively participate in a clean up event.
 For more information on National Spring Clean check out www.nationalspringclean.org